-Old Rag is an awesome hike in Shenandoah National Park.
-Some say it’s even the best hike in the mid-Atlantic region.
-We hiked Old Rag in May 2013 and loved it.
+Old Rag is the toughest but the most rewarding hike in Shenandoah National Park.
+Some people say it’s the best hike in the mid-Atlantic region.

 The Old Rag hike is strenuous, with lots of switchback trails and rock scrambling.
 The reward from the top of Old Rag is a 360° view of the Shenandoah Mountains.
 It’s a fun, challenging hike that is great for adults and very adventurous kids.

 - Distance: 9.4 miles

 - How Long: allow 5 to 7 hours

 - Where: Shenandoah National Park, Virginia

 Getting to Old Rag